-Many Americans’ queries to dentists revolve around discomforts or pain post wisdom tooth extraction.
-There is nothing to worry about as the dental procedure is a fairly straightforward one.
-As we all know between the ages of 17 to 21, the third set of molars erupt in the mouth.
-These molars are referred to as wisdom teeth because they are the last teeth to arrive.
-Most people will have 4 wisdom teeth at the back of the mouth with two on top and two on bottom.
-In some instances, these teeth are not always visible as some people will naturally have wisdom teeth missing, or other wisdom teeth may be “impacted” meaning that they have not fully erupted from the bone due to a lack of space necessary for them to fully erupt.
+Wisdom teeth got their name because these molars are the last to come in, usually between the ages of 17-21.
+Most people will have 4 wisdom teeth at the back of the mouth, two on top and two on bottom.
+In some instances these teeth are not always visible as some people will naturally have wisdom teeth missing, or may be ‘impacted’, meaning they have not fully erupted from the bone due to a lack of space.

 Why are Wisdom Teeth Removed?

 Dentists can typically spot the presence of a wisdom tooth visually inside the mouth.
 However if they are impacted (under the gums or bone) they will need an X-ray to confirm their presence.
 Impacted or not, wisdom teeth can have a huge impact on oral health.